jonnilundy/wedeploy.com/ui/src/pages/docs/auth/env-variables.md

 ## What's next?

-* Learn how to sign-up users using their [Facebook into your app](/docs/auth/sign-in-with-facebook.html).
+* Learn how to allow users to [sign-in using their Facebook profile](/docs/auth/sign-in-with-facebook.html).